-But this is where we find King with his novel ‘Mr Mercedes’, a good old-fashioned detective story, with more than a splash of King’s particular style and character development.
+And yet, King's Mr. Mercedes is a good old-fashioned detective story, with more than a splash of King’s particular style and character development.

-I challenge you not to read this book in one breathless sitting— The Guardian
+I challenge you not to read this book in one breathless sitting

 The story starts with the usual excitement expected from King.
 An early morning queue for a job fair turns into a blood bath written with the usual King style.
 He has a fantastic ability to make his characters human and three-dimensional, even in a very small amount of time, which just adds to the horror of what is about to happen.

 Flash forward several years and we meet Detective Bill Hodges, a retired cop and day-time tv addict still haunted by the one case he could never solve: the "Mercedes Massacre."
 When contacted by somebody claiming to be the mysterious killer, Hodges is pulled out of his post-retirement depression and gets himself into action trying to track down the killer.
 Cue a thrilling game of cat-and-mouse between Hodges and the killer which never lets up until the nail-biting climax.